 Who is Nicholas Schopp?

 Nick was born and raised in St. Louis, and presently resides in Town & Country with his wife and three sons.
-He is a member of the Kansas City Barbeque Society, and regularly competes in local, regional and national BBQ competitions under the team name “Sweet Louie’s”.

 From the AEGIS Blog, Podcast, and News